 Netflix, the popular video-streaming service that takes up a third of all internet traffic during peak traffic hours isn't just the single largest internet traffic service.
 Netflix, without doubt, is also the largest pure cloud service.
+Netflix, with more than a billion video delivery instances per month, is the largest cloud application in the world.

 By this, Cockcroft meant that even with more than a billion video instances delivered every month over the internet, "there is no datacenter behind Netflix".
 Instead, Netflix, which has been using Amazon Web Services since 2009 for some of its services, moved its entire technology infrastructure to AWS in November 2012.